-Since 1992 she has been competing on the Florida winter dressage circuit.
+Starting in 1992 Nancy traveled with Lurena to compete on the Florida winter dressage circuit.
 In Florida Nancy showed the Welsh Cob Stallion Kentchurch Chime up to Grand Prix, including the Grand Prix Freestyle where Nancy and Chime were always the crowd favorites.
-In 1999 they qualified for the $25,000 Winsome Freestyle Classic.
+Click on the link below to see Chime in action in Wellington!!

 Nancy works well with junior riders and adults.
 She enjoys teaching and encouraging confidence in riders of all levels.
 She takes great care in seeing that the horse and rider become a cooperative team, and by using different exercises she builds on the basics to help the beginning as well as the advanced rider improve their horse by improving their own skills.

-In 2006 and 2007 Nancy participated in the National Young Horse Program with her own Collector’s Item.
-Through this program Nancy has been able to get valuable help from Scott Hassler who is our national Young Horse coach.
+Nancy has participated in the National Young Horse Program with her own Collector’s Item.
+Through this program Nancy received valuable help from Scott Hassler who is our national Young Horse coach.
 In 2006 they finished as fourth alternate for the National Championships, and in 2007 made the top 20 and competed in the finals.
 Their overall placing for the National finals was thirteenth.

 Collector’s Item went on to participate in the 2009 USEF Developing Horse Championships.
 Since then Nancy has competed on many different horses and most recently has been successful with her own Carzanola.
 With Carzanola she won the Open 3rd Level at the US Final in 2015.
 She was also 4th place at the 2019 US Final with Carzanola in the Intermediaire I Freestyle.
 They have now begun competing at Grand Prix